What to talk about during Trans Awareness Week

 Here are some of our favourite ways to get conversation started during Trans Awareness Week about what we can all do to stand with our trans colleagues, clients, students, friends, and family.

 Trans Awareness Week is a chance to celebrate the wonderful trans and gender diverse community.
 And it's also the perfect, ideal time to educate ourselves and those around us about gender diversity, and the importance of being a trans ally.
-And of course, what being an ally even entails.

 What to watch